How to Sight a Rifle Scope in 7 Easy Steps

 What Is a Rifle Scope?

-A rifle scope is an essential shooting tool that helps shooters to hit targets with long-range accuracy.
+A rifle scope is a magnified optic that helps shooters hit targets with long-range accuracy.
 Scopes are constructed with a series of magnification lenses and some type of reticle.
-The reticle is an instrument that indicates where your ammunition should impact the target.
+The reticle is an instrument that indicates where your rounds should impact the target.
 Together, these tools provide more accurate shots from further away.

-Why Do You Need to Site In Your Scope?
+Why Do You Need to Sight in (Zero) Your Scope?

 Practice makes perfect!
 Learn to shoot like a pro at The Range 702 in Las Vegas.
 Book your shooting experience today.